itzmealvin/BLOCKCHAIN_iuVecCert/packages/issuer/README.md

 # @iuveccert/issuer (v1.0.0)

-> CLI to issue embedded certificates securely by vector commitment.
+> CLI to issue embedded credentials securely by vector commitment.

 <a id="readme-top"></a>